Sound from ultrasound: HyperSonic Sound

 Elwood "Woody" Norris, founder and Chairman of American Technology Corporation (ATC), announced he had successfully created a device which achieved ultrasound transmission of sound in 1996.
 This device used piezoelectric transducers to send two ultrasonic waves of differing frequencies toward a point, giving the illusion that the audible sound from their interference pattern was originating at that point.
 ATC named and trademarked their device as "HyperSonic Sound" (HSS).
 In December 1997, HSS was one of the items in the Best of What's New issue of Popular Science.
 In December 2002, Popular Science named HyperSonic Sound the best invention of 2002.
 Norris received the 2005 Lemelson–MIT Prize for his invention of a "hypersonic sound".
 ATC (now named LRAD Corporation) spun off the technology to Parametric Sound Corporation in September 2010 to focus on their long-range acoustic device (LRAD) products, according to their quarterly reports, press releases, and executive statements.

 Mitsubishi Electric Engineering Corporation

-Mitsubishi apparently offers a sound from ultrasound product named the "MSP-50E" but commercial availability has not been confirmed.
+Mitsubishi apparently offers a sound from ultrasound product named the "MSP-50E" and commercially available from Mitsubishi electrical engineering company.